 E Leydig cell tumor

 A 35-year-old man goes to his physician for a routine examination.
 On physical examination there is a left inguinal mass.
 The right testis is palpated in the scrotum and is of normal size, but a left testis cannot be palpated in the scrotum.
-An ultrasound scan shows that there is an inguinal mass.
+An ultrasound scan shows that there is a solid inguinal mass.
 Which of the following approaches is most appropriate to deal with this patient's testicular abnormality?

-A Put it into the scrotum surgically
+A Put the mass into the scrotum surgically

 D Put the patient on testosterone therapy

-B Benign prostatic hyperplasia
+B Nodular hyperplasia

 C Chronic prostatitis

-D Metastatic urothelial carcinoma
+D Urothelial carcinoma

-E Recent infarction of prostate
+E Recent infarction